Brookgreen Gardens, Murrells Inlet, SC

 1. Tragedy and Comedy by Alexander Stirling Calder (1870 - 1945) Bronze, c.
 1928.
 One of the first American sculptors to place emphasis on the decorate qualities of his art.
 His method progressed from the realism of the 19th century toward an increased stylization of forms.
 The two figures of Hamlet and Touchstone epitomize 'Tragedy and Comedy' in Calder's presentation of humor and drama with decorative detail.
 The heroic bronze of this work is a memorial to William Shakespeare.
 Brown Sculpture Court.
 2. Joy, by Karl Heinrich Gruppe (1893 - 1982) Tennessee Marble, 1925 The son of an American artist who painted scenes of Holland, Karl Gruppe spent his youth near The Hague.
 After the family;s return to New York City, he worked in the studio of Herbert Adams and studied at the Art Students' League.
 He later became an assistant to Karl Bitter and Charles Cary Rumsey.
 An early version of Joy was awarded the Barnett Prize of the National Academy of Design in 1926.
 3. Fall of France by George Demetrios (1896 - 1974) Gift of heirs of George Demetrios.
 George Demetrios came to Boston from Greece in 1912.
 His talent for drawing brought financial sponsorship, allowing him to attend the School of the Museum of Fine Arts, then to apprentice in the studio of Charles Grafly.
 His belief of direct drawing as a basis for sculpture resulted in work of pure line with little detail.
 Demetrios was profoundly moved by events of World War II.
 This sculpture expressively depicted his mood of despair.
 4. Kaethe, Age Nine, by Sigmund Abeles (b.
 1934) Btonze 1968.
 As a draftsman, etcher. lithographer, pastellist and sculptor, Sigmund Abeles has achieved international acclaim as one of the country's leading realistic artists of the post-war era.
 Having spent his childhood in Myrtle Beach, Ables' visited Brookgreen often and credits the gardens as "the spark that set him afire for realism."
 Sigmund Abeles' ability to capture an intense solitary human portrait is evident in this pensive sculpture of a young girl.
 Near Offner Bldg.
 5. Builders of the Future by William Zorach (1887 - 1966) Bronze, 1938.
 Gift of William N. Bloom Brown Sculpture Court.
 6. Peace Fountain by Sandy Scott (b.
 1943) Bronze, 1996.
 Gift of family and friends of Linda S. Burnett.
 This presentation of birds in flight and its many possibilities has always intrigued Sandy Scott as a sculpture theme.
 Scott believes her knowledge of aerodynamics, a result of more than 25 years as a licensed pilot, has been helpful in achieving the illusion of movement in her award-winning sculpture of birds.

 1. The Source by Janice Mauro (b.
 1953) Bronze, 2011.
 Janice Mauro's sculpture often presents the female form as a center of spiritual energy.
 Seen as classical images, jeer figures are metaphors for beauty, wisdom or power.
 The theme of water in ancient religion and myth is depicted in this serene sculpture reminiscent of figures on medieval cathedrals.
 Though depicted as quiet and reverent, this sculpture also generates physical and emotional power.
 2. St. Christopher by Eleanor Mary Mellon (1894 - 1979) Bronze, 1967.
 Gift of the sculptor.
 Eleanor Mary Mellon studied with A. A. Weinman, Harriet Frishmuth, Robert Aitken, and Charles Grafly.
 The sculptor of garden figures, she was known for religious themes.
 St. Christopher is subtitled, "Behold St. Christopher, then shalt thou be safe."Diana by Gleb W. Derujunsky (1888 - 1975) Bronze, c.
 1925.
 One of Derujunsky's popular small bronzes, Diana creates a delightful pattern with a sweeping rush of bodies.
 An accomplished pianist, Derujunsky may have been influenced by his talent in woodcarving also enabled him to create pleasing yet workable compositions.
 4. American St. Francis by Charles Cropper Parks (1922 - 2012) Bronze 1969.
 The idea of a predator and prey coexisting in harmony, represented here by hounds and raccoon, is a recurring theme in the works of Charles Cropper Parks.
 Originally titled 'Boy and Dogs' this work was created for Fountain Plaza, Wolmington, Delaware.
 The lifetime works of Charles Cropper Parks are a Delaware treasure.
-5. Brown Sculpture Court - Marble
+5. Brown Sculpture Court - Featuring many Marble sculptures

 1. Brown Sculpture Court 2.
 Boy and Panther, by Rudulph Evans 1878 - 1960) Bronze, 1819.
 This sculpture is an interpretation of Rudyard Kipling's Mowgli from 'The Jungle Book'.
 Evans was a versatile sculptor of architectural sculpture and public monuments such as the statue of Thomas Jefferson in the Jefferson Memorial Washington, DC 3.
 The Bat - by Lawrence Tenney Stevens (1896 - 1972) Steven began modeling figures while he was still in junior high school in Massachusetts.
 He was accepted at the Boston Museum School and went on to win the Prix de Roma in 1922, to study for three years at the American Academy in Rome.
 4. Timber Wolf Family by William Henry Turner (born 1035) Bronze 1990, gift of Dorothy R, Blair.
 A self-taught artist, Turner experiments with modeling and casting techniques, and has built his own foundry.
 At a young age, he became interested in taxidermy and sculpture after Robert H. Rockwell, noted animal sculptor and curator of the American Museum of Natural History, retired near Turner's home and eventually became his mentor.
 In 1989, Turner was commissioned by the museum to create this work as a memorial to Rockwell.